kelleyk/livessh/README.md

 ## Manual testing checklist

+- If using libvirt/qemu/KVM to test, when you rebuild the ISO, you may need to actually power off and then start the VM instead of simply resetting it.
+Doing this causes the image to be closed and reopened; otherwise, the old file will still be open and will continue to be used, so your changes won't appear.

 - Consoles

   - On the first virtual terminal (tty1), first two hardware serial consoles (ttyS0, ttyS1), and common virtual serial